What is Customer Lifetime Value?

 To calculate Customer Lifetime Value, you need to know:

-- the expected duration of the customer’s subscription (in months or years)
+- Expected duration of the customer’s subscription (in months or years)

-- the average revenue that the customer is expected to generate per month or year
+- Average revenue that the customer is expected to generate per month or year

 The formula for Lifetime Value is: